 Depending on your browser, you may not be able to see all emoji featured in this article (especially the Tifinagh characters).
 Also, different platforms vary in how they display emoji as well.
-That’s why the article always provides textual alternatives.
+That’s why, in this article, Rob Reed always provides textual alternatives.
 Don’t let it discourage you from reading though!

 Read more…